mozilla/pdf.js/README.md

 + [Interactive examples](https://mozilla.github.io/pdf.js/examples/index.html#interactive-examples)

 More examples can be found in the [examples folder](https://github.com/mozilla/pdf.js/tree/master/examples/).
-Some of them are using the pdfjs-dist package, which can be built and installed in this repo directory via `gulp dist-install` command.
+Some of them are using the pdfjs-dist package, which can be built and installed in this repo directory via `npx gulp dist-install` command.

 For an introduction to the PDF.js code, check out the presentation by our contributor Julian Viereck: